angular/angular-ja/adev-ja/src/content/tools/cli/build-system-migration.md

 ### Automated migration (Recommended)

-The automated migration will adjust both the application configuration within `angular.json` as well as code and stylesheets to remove previous Webpack-specific feature usage.
+The automated migration will adjust both the application configuration within `angular.json` as well as code and stylesheets to remove previous webpack-specific feature usage.
 While many changes can be automated and most applications will not require any further changes, each application is unique and there may be some manual changes required.
 After the migration, please attempt a build of the application as there could be new errors that will require adjustments within the code.
 The errors will attempt to provide solutions to the problem when possible and the later sections of this guide describe some of the more common situations that you may encounter.